teia-community/teia-docs/wiki/Governance-on-Teia.md

 650k Tokens are allocated as hDAO rewards, 300k Tokens are reserved for the Teia treasury (for fututre distribution(s) along with all unclaimed tokens) and 50k will be distributed between all wallets that participated in the community vote on total supply, adding up to 1 Million.

-After the claiming period of a few months, unclaimed tokens will remain in the treasury for future drops.

-#### Example: 6 Million Tokens total supply

-If the community for example decides to go with 6 Million tokens as total supply, 5 Million will be reserved for activity with 8% of those 5 Million allocated to contribution, resulting in the following split:
+For the total supply of 8 million tokens, we get the following split between the reward parameters:

-- 4.6 million tokens (~ 77%) will be distributed based on activity.
+- 6.44 million tokens (~80%) will be distributed based on activity.
-- 650k (~ 11%) Tokens will be distributed based on hDAO ownership.
+- 650k (~8%) Tokens will be distributed based on hDAO ownership.
-- 400k Tokens (~ 7%) will be distributed based on contribution.
+- 560k Tokens (~7%) will be distributed based on contribution.
-- 300k Tokens (~ 5%) will be locked in the treasury for future drops.
+- 300k Tokens (~4%) will be locked in the treasury for future drops.
-- 50k Tokkens (~0.8%) to be distributed among participants in the community vote about token supply.
+- 50k Tokens (~1%) to be distributed among participants in the community vote about token supply.

 ### Equity